 Enock lives with his mother.
-His duties at home include carrying water, gathering firewood and teaching others.
-There are 5 children in the family.
-His mother is sometimes employed as a laborer.
+His mother is sometimes employed as a farmer.
+Enock works at home carrying water, gathering firewood and teaching others.

 Your love and support will help Enock to receive the assistance he needs to develop his potential.
 Please pray for him.